LEGAL

 • Provide launcher core functionality expected by users (app list, app search, categories, widgets, gestures).

-• Run optional user-requested features (contacts, calendar, weather, notification badges, app lock).
+• Run optional user-requested features (contacts, calendar, weather, notification badges, hidden apps, widgets, and internet speed overlay).

-• Support wallpaper-based appearance tuning and user-initiated backup/restore flows.
+• Support contact photos, starred contact behavior, wallpaper-based appearance tuning, and user-initiated backup/restore flows.

 • Maintain reliability and quality (crash diagnosis, performance monitoring, feature tuning) when telemetry consent is enabled.